safeos.sh

 Three-tier AI escalation diagram showing camera frames flowing through Tier 1 browser models (COCO-SSD, ViT-base, motion, audio), escalating on concern detection to Tier 2 local Ollama (moondream, llava, llama-vision), and falling back to Tier 3 cloud APIs for ambiguous cases

-Tier 1 — Browser (always on, ~$0).
-Every frame runs through TensorFlow.js COCO-SSD (~5MB, ~50ms) for object detection and Transformers.js ViT-base-patch16-224 (~89MB, ~150ms) for scene classification.
-Motion runs as a pixel-diff with configurable detection zones.
-Audio runs through the Web Audio API with frequency-band analyzers tuned for cries (300-600Hz), pet sounds, or fall impact.
-All of this works offline, forever, with zero network calls.
+Tier 1 — Browser.
+Every frame runs through TensorFlow.js COCO-SSD (~45MB, cached) for object detection and Transformers.js ViT-base-patch16-224 (~89MB) for scene classification.
+Motion runs as a pixel-diff with user-defined detection zones.
+Audio runs through the Web Audio API's AnalyserNode with a frequency-band analyzer tuned for cries (300–600Hz, fundamental ~450Hz), pet sounds, or impact transients.
+No network calls after first load.

-Tier 2 — Local Ollama (optional, user-hosted).
-If a Tier 1 signal crosses a concern threshold, the frame gets forwarded to a local Ollama server running moondream (~1.7GB, ~500ms) for triage.
-If the triage model flags something worth a closer look, llava:7b (~4GB, 2-5s) runs detailed scenario-specific analysis — the prompt depends on whether the user selected baby, pet, or elderly monitoring.
-For complex reasoning, llama3.2-vision:11b (~7GB, 5-10s) is available.
+Tier 2 — Local Ollama (optional).
+If a Tier 1 signal crosses a concern threshold, the frame forwards to a local Ollama server running moondream (~1.7GB) for triage.
+If triage flags something worth a closer look, llava:7b (~4GB) runs scenario-specific analysis with a prompt selected from baby, pet, elderly, or security mode.
+For complex reasoning, llama3.2-vision:11b (~8GB) is supported.

-Tier 3 — Cloud Fallback (opt-in).
-Only for genuinely ambiguous cases that Tier 2 can't resolve, and only if the user has explicitly enabled it.
-Three providers are supported through a unified client: Gemini Flash via OpenRouter, GPT-4o-mini via OpenAI, and Claude 3 Haiku via Anthropic.
-Frames are redacted before transit (faces blurred for human-review scenarios) and rate-limited aggressively.
+Tier 3 — Cloud fallback (opt-in).
+Used only for ambiguous cases that Tier 2 cannot resolve, and only if cloud fallback has been enabled.
+Three providers wire through a single client in cloud-fallback.ts: google/gemini-flash-1.5 via OpenRouter, gpt-4o-mini via OpenAI, and claude-3-haiku-20240307 via Anthropic.
+Frames are redacted before transit and rate-limited.

 SafeOS AI Models settings page showing processing mode selection between local instant, AI queue, and hybrid modes, Ollama server connection status, and recommended local vision models with install commands

 The frame analyzer computes a pixel delta between the current frame and a calibrated baseline.
-A user-defined detection zone system lets you mask out busy areas (TVs, windows with moving leaves, ceiling fans) and focus detection on specific regions like a crib, pet bed, or doorway.
-Zones are stored as normalized rectangles and the editor supports overlapping regions, which are all independently checked.
+A user-defined detection zone system masks out busy areas (TVs, windows with moving leaves, ceiling fans) and focuses detection on specific regions like a crib, pet bed, or doorway.
+Zones are stored as normalized rectangles, can overlap, and are independently checked.

 SafeOS detection zone editor showing a full-screen default zone plus three sample zones (center focus, left side, right side) with help text for drawing, renaming, and disabling zones

-The audio pipeline uses the Web Audio API's AnalyserNode to compute frequency-domain signals in real time.
-Baby cry detection focuses on the 300-600Hz band where infant cries concentrate.
+The audio pipeline does FFT in real time via the Web Audio API.
+Cry detection isolates the 300–600Hz band where infant cries concentrate (around a 450Hz fundamental).
 Pet sounds use broader spectral patterns.
 Elderly fall detection listens for short impact transients.
-A background noise filter reduces false positives by computing a rolling noise floor.
+A rolling noise floor reduces false positives in noisy rooms.

 Two models run in sequence.
-COCO-SSD handles fast object detection — person, dog, cat, chair, couch, etc. If the scenario requires scene-level understanding (e.g., "is the baby still in the crib, or did they climb out?"), Transformers.js ViT runs classification.
-Both models are pulled from their official CDNs on first load and cached in the browser's service worker for offline use.
+COCO-SSD handles fast object detection — person, dog, cat, chair, couch.
+If the scenario needs scene-level understanding ("is the baby still in the crib, or did they climb out?"), Transformers.js ViT runs classification.
+Both models pull from their CDNs once and cache in the service worker for offline use.

 SafeOS Lost and Found page with step-by-step workflow for uploading photos of a lost pet or person, visual fingerprinting, and continuous camera monitoring for matches